Tips for Designing a Comprehensive Training Evaluation Strategy

 How do L&D teams prove to their executive sponsors and other key stakeholders that training programs—and the sometimes hundreds of thousands of dollars used to produce it—are fostering actual improvements in employee performance, and helping an organization achieve its mission-critical business objectives?
 How do organizations gauge the effectiveness and impact of their development initiatives?
 How do we know that training courses are working?
+If companies use a training evaluation strategy, they will know what is working and what is not.

 Corporate trainers, instructional designers, performance consultants and other L&D professionals routinely invoke Kirkpatrick’s Four-Level Training Evaluation Model as the go-to metric for measuring the effectiveness of particular training solutions.
 And yet, evidence shows that many CEOs are heavily suspicious of the results of their training programs.